James-T-Harding/windpower-training-app/README.md

-# National Predictor
+# National Level Predictor
 Utility for gathering data from openly available sources and training a learning model on the data.

-This is a project that I did for university and have fiddled with a bit since then, the program was designed for me to make the gathering and learning process as painless as possible, to that end I fitted a small ui UI.pyw that can be run from the editor.
+This is a project that I did for university; the program was designed for me to make the gathering and learning process as painless as possible, to that end I fitted a small ui UI.pyw that can be run from the editor.